HOPLAB-LBP/hoplab-wiki/docs/get-started/admin-procedures.md

 ## What to do when you leave

 We are very sad to see you leave!
 But since you do, make sure to tick the following boxes.
-**TODO:** check with Hans if this is correct or where this should go

 1. Return the following items to [Ying](https://www.kuleuven.be/wieiswie/en/person/00098752):
 	- Any pc material (laptop, mouse, keyboard, etc.)